What is Cannabis Rosin

 You can also use rosin for cannabis cooking and to make infusions like marijuana butter or cannabis oil that can then be made into edibles or topicals.
 You could even forego the infusion and simply dissolve some rosin into oil or melted butter and instantly use that to make edibles or topicals.

-When it comes to buying a press for rosin for home consumers, I am a BIG FAN of the Rosinbomb Rocket.
+When it comes to buying a press for rosin for home consumers, I am a BIG FAN of the Rosinbomb Rocket marijuana rosin press.
 So much so that I agreed to become a brand ambassador (and I don’t do that lightly).

-There are a number of reasons I favor this particular press over others that I have seen and tried:
+There are a number of reasons I think this is the best rosin press over others that I have seen and tried:

 - It’s small, smaller than a typical coffee maker and it weighs only 13 pounds.